pingcap/docs-cn/time-to-live.md

 * A table with the TTL attribute does not support being referenced by other tables as the primary table in a foreign key constraint.
 * It is not guaranteed that all expired data is deleted immediately.
 The time when expired data is deleted depends on the scheduling interval and scheduling window of the background cleanup job.
 * For tables that use [clustered indexes](/clustered-indexes.md), if the primary key is neither an integer nor a binary string type, the TTL job cannot be split into multiple tasks.
 This will cause the TTL job to be executed sequentially on a single TiDB node.
 If the table contains a large amount of data, the execution of the TTL job might become slow.
-* TTL is not available for [TiDB Cloud Serverless Tier](https://docs.pingcap.com/tidbcloud/select-cluster-tier#serverless-tier-beta).
+* TTL is not available for [TiDB Serverless](https://docs.pingcap.com/tidbcloud/select-cluster-tier#tidb-serverless-beta).

 ## FAQs